Testing Investment Portfolio Strategies Toward Early Retirement

 The Problem The Solution: TIP$TER Case Studies Sample Reports Download TIP$TER TIP$TER User Guide Support

-TIP$TER is a revolutionary (yet free) patent-pending financial planner, retirement calculator, and portfolio simulator.
-It's chief purpose is to help people develop a plan of savings and an appropriate mix of stocks and inflation-adjusted bonds to meet their financial goals.
+TIP$TER is a free patent-pending financial planner, retirement calculator, and portfolio simulator.
+It is designed to develop a plan of savings and an appropriate asset allocation (between stocks and inflation-adjusted bonds) to meet one's financial goals.

-TIP$TER is structured upon the two most important concepts in finance: the risk-free rate and the expected risk premium.
-This distinguishes TIP$TER from virtually every other financial planning simulator.
-By focusing on the expected risk premium, TIP$TER's simulations are inherently forward looking.
-By contrast, as discussed in the "Problem" section, most simulators are essentially backward looking.
+TIP$TER's approach to financial planning distinguishes it from virtually every other financial planning simulator.
+TIP$TER is, fundamentally (and unlike other planners), structured upon the two most important concepts in finance: the risk-free rate and the expected risk premiumSee What is a Reasonable Equity Risk Premium?
+By focusing on the expected risk premium, TIP$TER's simulations are inherently forward looking and anchored in economic reality.
+By contrast, as discussed in the "Problem" section, many simulators unrealistically assume double-digit returns in perpetuity.
 Also, by comparing the simulated performance of a mixed portfolio to a baseline portfolio that grows with the risk-free rate, TIP$TER gives investors and financial planners something the other simulators fail to do – meaningful insight into choosing a stock/bond asset allocation.

 Don't simulate a financial plan on the faint hope that future stock market performance will resemble the halcyon performance of the past.
 Anchor your equity return expectations in reality.
 And compare those projections to a low-risk, inflation-indexed-bond-portfolio baseline.